ieg-vienna/TimeBench/start.md

         4. Source Git Repository: set `URI` to `git@github.com:ieg-vienna/TimeBench.git`<br>
             Do not change anything else!
 Leave user `git` and password ` `!
         5. Branch Selection: you only need `master` and can add others later
-        6. Select a directory where git should store local repositories (only at first use of Eclipse Git Team Provider).
+        6. (only at first use of Eclipse Git Team Provider) Select a directory where git should store local repositories.
-            This should be outside your Eclipse workspace directory!
+            This should be outside your Eclipse workspace directory!<br>
-            I use `/home/rind/scm`.
+            For example, I use `/home/rind/scm`.
         7. Local Destination: accept default values
-        8. Select a wizard to use for importing projects: `Import as general project`
+        8. __Attention!__ Select a wizard to use for importing projects: `Import as general project`
         9. Import projects: accept default -- we will overwrite that in a minute

         Alternatively, you can use your favorite git client and then import as `Existing Projects into Workspace`.